- Getting Started

 Do I own my shares?

-If you have any questions about this or anything else, our team is always ready to help.
-You can reach us through the app or via email at firstname.lastname@example.org
+If you have any questions about this or any other topic, our team is always ready to help.
+You can contact us by email at firstname.lastname@example.org